DV64/System-Optimizer-Toolkit/README.md

-# System Optimizer Toolkit
+# System Optimizer Toolkit V1.1

-## Description
+## Overview

-The "System Optimizer Toolkit" is a utility designed to enhance the performance of Windows operating systems through a collection of useful tools.
-These tools include system information checks, internet connectivity tests, TPM 2.0 verification, temporary file cleanup, and many other functions aimed at improving system performance.
+The **System Optimizer Toolkit V1.1** is a powerful command-line utility designed for Windows users who want to enhance their system's performance, gather essential information, and maintain their environment efficiently.
+This toolkit consolidates various system maintenance and optimization tasks into a single, user-friendly interface, streamlining the process for both novice and experienced users.

 ## Features
-- View essential system information.
-- Test internet connectivity.
-- Check for TPM 2.0 support.
-- Verify system compatibility with Windows 11.
-- Delete temporary files.
-- Scan for unwanted programs.
-- Optimize system performance.
-- Test hard drive health.
-- Backup important files.
-- Restore from backup.
-- Check for Windows updates.
-- Address internet connection issues.
-- Check for system file corruption.
-- Address application issues.

-## Requirements
-- The script must be run as an administrator to ensure full access to all functionalities.
-- Windows must be installed on your device.

-## How to Use
-1. Download the script and save it to a suitable location on your computer.
-2. Right-click the file and select "Run as administrator" to execute the tool.
-3. A user interface will appear with a list of available options.
-4. Enter the number corresponding to the option you wish to execute and press Enter.
-5. Follow the on-screen instructions to complete the selected task.

-## Options
-- **1. View System Information**: Displays basic system information such as OS name, processor, and memory.
-- **2. Internet Test**: Pings Google to check internet connectivity.
-- **3. TPM 2.0 Check**: Verifies if TPM 2.0 is supported and enabled on the system.
-- **4. Check Windows 11 Compatibility**: Checks if the system meets the requirements for Windows 11.
-- **5. Delete Temp Files**: Deletes temporary files from the user and Windows temp directories.
-- **6. Scan for Unwanted Programs**: Scans for installed programs and identifies those that haven't been used recently.
-- **7. Optimize System Performance**: Disables unnecessary startup programs and sets the power plan to high performance.
-- **8. Test Hard Drive Health**: Retrieves and displays the status of each disk drive.
-- **9. Backup Important Files**: Backs up system settings or important files.
-- **10. Restore from Backup**: Restores system settings or important files from a backup.
-- **11. Check for Windows Updates**: Checks for available Windows updates.
-- **12. Internet Connection Issues**: Resets TCP/IP and flushes DNS settings.
-- **13. System File Corruption**: Runs System File Checker (SFC) and DISM to repair system files.
-- **14. Application Issues**: Attempts to repair installed applications.
-- **15. Exit**: Exits the toolkit.

-## Logging
-The toolkit creates a log file (`SystemOptimizerLog.txt`) that records actions taken and any errors encountered during execution.
-This log can be useful for troubleshooting.

-## Disclaimer
-This toolkit is intended for use by individuals familiar with Windows systems.
-Use it at your own risk, and ensure you have backups of important data before making changes to your system.

-## License
-This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.

-## Author
-Created by DarkVairous
+### 1. Information Tools
+This section allows users to access vital system information quickly:
+- **View System Information**: Displays comprehensive details about the system, including:
+  - General system information (OS version, uptime)
+  - Memory details (capacity, speed)
+  - Network adapter status (MAC address, speed)
+  - CPU specifications (cores, clock speed)
+  - Disk drive status (model and size)
+- **Internet Test**: Pings a reliable external server (e.g., Google) to check internet connectivity.
+- **TPM 2.0 Check**: Validates the presence of TPM 2.0 for security features.
+- **Windows 11 Compatibility Check**: Evaluates whether the system meets the requirements for Windows 11.

+### 2. Optimize Tools
+This section includes tools to clean and optimize the system:
+- **Delete Temp Files**: Removes unnecessary temporary files from the user and system directories to free up space and improve performance.
+- **Scan for Unwanted Programs**: Lists installed programs, allowing users to identify and remove unwanted software.
+- **Optimize System Performance**: Disables unnecessary startup programs and adjusts system settings for optimal performance.
+- **Test Hard Drive Health**: Checks the health status of all connected disk drives and alerts users if any issues are detected.

+### 3. Backup and Restore
+This section helps users manage their data effectively:
+- **Backup Important Files**: Prompts the user to specify a backup location and copies important files (Documents, Desktop, Pictures, Downloads) to that location.
+- **Restore from Backup**: Allows users to restore files from a specified backup location back to their original directories.

+### 4. Maintenance
+Tools for ongoing system maintenance:
+- **Check for Windows Updates**: Launches the Windows Update settings to check for and install updates.
+- **Internet Connection Issues**: Tests the internet connection and provides troubleshooting tips if issues are detected.
+- **System File Corruption Check**: Runs the System File Checker (SFC) to scan for and repair corrupted system files.
+- **Application Issues**: Guides users to the Event Viewer to check for application-related errors and logs.

+### 5. Check for Updates
+Automatically checks for updates to the toolkit by fetching the latest version information from the GitHub repository.

+## Usage

+### Prerequisites
+- **Administrative Privileges**: This script requires administrative access to perform certain operations.
+Ensure you run the script as an administrator to avoid permission-related errors.